Sunday, February 23, 2025

 Such information informs the reason KNH is at the forefront in offering mental health and the department has expanded over time including child psychiatry services.
 This is offered to all children from 1-12 years who have neuro-developmental and other childhood psychiatric psychosocial disorders.

-His Excellency the President Uhuru Kenyatta ordered the formation of the task-force, with the primary mandate to, study the status of mental health in the country, and recommend solutions to reform mental health systems.
+His Excellency President Uhuru Kenyatta ordered the formation of the task force, which has the primary mandate to study the status of mental health in the country and recommend solutions to reform mental health systems.

 The key findings of the Taskforce indicated that Kenya has a high burden of mental illness due to ill health, psychosocial disability and premature mortality with huge gaps in access to care.

-Majority of Kenyans associate mental health and mental illness with negative narratives leading to low focus on the importance and benefits of mental health and wellbeing.
+The majority of Kenyans associate mental health and mental illness with negative narratives leading to low focus on the importance and benefits of mental health and well-being.

-For the youth, there is a service specifically meant for that group called Adolescent (Youth) Friendly Psychiatric and psychosocial services free of charge at KNH.
+KNH offers a service specifically for youth, Adolescent (Youth) Friendly Psychiatric and Psychosocial Services free of charge.

-It goes without saying the call by FIDA for the government to declare femicide and gender-based violence in Kenya a national disaster with specific appeals for protection of girls and women.
+The call by FIDA for the government to declare femicide and gender-based violence in Kenya a national disaster with specific appeals for the protection of girls and women.

 Latest Stories